Skip to main content

 ],

-Then a call to the Check API to see whether Anne can read document:planning will return true:
+Call the Check API to verify that Anne can read document:planning returns true:

 Initialize the SDK